Frequently Asked Questions

 Q: What should I do if my pizzelles are sticking to the iron?

-Gradually incorporate flour until the batter no longer sticks to the iron.
+no longer clings to the iron.

 Q: What are the main differences between Model #1000 and Model #7500?